johnatasjmo/platformsh-development-workflow/working-with-code.md

 ### Merge a branch

+After CHILD-BRANCH is created and tested:

-* After CHILD-BRANCH is created, go to bitbucket and create a pull request
+* Go to bitbucket and create a pull request
+* Approve pull request
 * Merge the pull request on bitbucket and platform will deploy changes on platform.sh and rebuild
+* Test that branch works
+* On local, delete the branch and push changes to bitbucket, this will make the branch to be deleted in platform

 ### Delete a branch